fepfitra/fep-blog/src/content/modules/pwn/heap/large_bin_attack.typ

 == Introduction

 The "Large Bin Attack" is a heap exploitation technique that allows an attacker to write a heap address to an arbitrary location.
-It targets the logic used by the allocator when inserting a chunk into a **Large Bin**.
+It targets the logic used by the allocator when inserting a chunk into a *Large Bin*.

 Unlike the Unsorted Bin attack, which writes a libc address, the Large Bin attack writes the address of the chunk being inserted (a heap address).
 This is achieved by corrupting the `bk_nextsize` pointer of a chunk already sitting in the Large Bin.

+== Prerequisites
+- *Large Bin Corruption*: Ability to overwrite the `bk_nextsize` pointer of a chunk while it is in a Large Bin.
+- *Size Control*: Ability to allocate chunks of different sizes within the Large Bin range (typically > 0x400) to trigger specific sorting branches.
+- *GLIBC Version*: Effective on glibc < 2.30.
+Newer versions include integrity checks for the `nextsize` list.

 == Example Code